Fragmentation of $\omega$ and $\phi$ Mesons in $e^+ e^-$ and $p p$ Collisions at NLO: The Model

 thus adding only two parameters for $i = \omega, \phi$, viz., $f_1^{u, \omega}$ and $f_1^{s, \phi}$.
 Note that $f_1^{d,\omega}= f_1^{u,\omega}$ and $f_1^{s,\omega}= f_1^{u,\phi} = f_1^{d,\phi} = 0$.
 The former arises from SU(3) and SU(2) symmetry and the latter from the observation that the physical $\phi$ ($\omega$) meson is almost purely an $s\overline{s}$ (non-strange) state since the phenomenological value of the mixing angle $\theta \sim 39^\circ$ is very close to the value $\theta = 35^\circ$ where this is exactly true.
 Finally the sea suppression factors for $\omega$ and $\phi$ are denoted as $f_{sea}^\omega$ and $f_{sea}^\phi$; they are expected to be of order unity and $\lambda^2$ respectively.
 Note that no additional {\emph {singlet fragmentation functions}} are required.

 In toto, we have the fragmentation functions for octet valence, sea and gluon ($V,\gamma$ and $D_g$) with strangeness suppression $\lm$, the octet-singlet mixing angle $\tta$, and other $x$-independent singlet and suppression factors for the mixed $\omega$-$\phi$ system such as $f_1^u({\om})$, $f_1^s({\ph})$, $f_{sea}^{\om}$ and $f_{sea}^{\ph}$.
-Finally, we have the gluon suppression factors $f_g^{K^*}$, $f_g^{\om}$, $f_g^{\ph}$ \cite{Savinlo}, where $D_g^ = f_g^i D_g$, $i = K^*, \omega, \phi$.
+Finally, we have the gluon suppression factors $f_g^{K^*}$, $f_g^{\om}$, $f_g^{\ph}$\cite{Savinlo}, where $D_g = f_g^i D_g$, $i = K^*, \omega, \phi$.

-There are two modifications in the parameter descriptions compared to the earlier analyses, both leading to better stability during evolution.

-\begin{enumerate} \item We have used upto linear terms in $x$ instead of the choice of a quadratic form in the standard polynomial \cite{Reya} for the parameterization of input quark and gluon fragmentation functions:
+The following modification has been made in the parameter descriptions compared to the earlier analyses, leading to better stability during evolution: We have used upto linear terms in $x$ instead of the choice of a quadratic form in the standard polynomial\cite{Reya} for the parameterization of input quark and gluon fragmentation functions:

 instead of $P_i = (1 + d_i x + e_i x^2)$ which was the form used in the earlier analysis.
 This polynomial can have large fluctuations and even go negative during $Q^2$ evolution especially in the low-$x$ region, while the current choice shows smooth behaviour at low and intermediate values of $x$.
 Hence, this polynomial choice helps in obtaining a more stable fit at low-$x$, and a better fit at intermediate-$x$, particularly for $p\,p$ data.
 Here $F_i(x) = V(x), \gamma(x)$ and $D_g(x)$ are the corresponding valence, sea and gluon input fragmentation functions and $a_i, b_i, c_i, d_i$ and $e_i$ are the parameters to be determined for these functions at the starting scale $Q_0^2$.